 What is the intersection like for you between art and cocktails?

 It crosses over constantly.
-After we closed for the winter, we did a three month Cocktail Club.
-And it was directly based on this piece of art from the 70s called ‘The Act of Drinking Beer With Friends is the Highest Form of Art’ [Tom Marioni, 1970].
-Artists would set up at studio, get a fridge of beer, and then you’d have friends come, and they would all drink and talk about art.
-Then the next day, people could come in and look at the aftermath.
-We wanted to do that with cocktails.
-So we created these cocktail boxes with literature; we wanted to make you an experience around cocktails, as a means to conversation, which would then become the art of giving you something to think about, whether it be ingredients or products or the way it’s packaged.
+After we closed for the winter, Paul, Mary, and I did a three month Cocktail Club.
+And it was directly inspired by this piece of art from the 70s called ‘The Act of Drinking Beer With Friends is the Highest Form of Art’ [Tom Marioni, 1970].
+Marioni would set up his studio with a table and chairs, a fridge full of beer, and then have friends come drink with him.
+They would drink, talk about art, draw, etc. Then the next day, people could come in and look at the aftermath.
+We wanted to do that in a way with cocktails.
+So we created these boxes with three cocktails and a bit of literature; we wanted to guide an experience around cocktails, as a means to conversation.
+In a way, the experience together becomes the art.
+Paul Butler was able to use his art and design background here as he took the lead in all of the packaging for Cocktail Club.
+He’s often behind the scenes helping with design (he also did our menu), but this was his baby.
+I was so grateful to have the opportunity to do this and so proud of what we put out.
+It’s such a shame that to go cocktails are ending and we won’t be able to do this again.

 How did you create the cocktail boxes?
 What was the process like?